techforwarren/warren-plan-bot/README.md

 ## Development

-### pram.ini file
+### praw.ini file

-You'll need a `pram.ini` file in the root of this repo.
-Copy over the `pram.ini.example` file and fill in the details.
+You'll need a `praw.ini` file in the root of this repo.
+Copy over the `praw.ini.example` file and fill in the details.
 Use your own username and password, and get the client_id and client_secret from the Reddit application

 ### the virtualenv way